chainstack/docs/docs/glossary/hybrid.md

 ---
 meta:
-  - name: description
+  - name: MetaX
-    content: A hybrid network is the combination of nodes deployed in the Chainstack-provided cloud providers and private hosting.
+    content: A hybrid network with combination of nodes deployed in the Chainstack-provided cloud providers and private hosting.
-  - name: keywords
+  - name: Metaverse
     content: hybrid blockchain deployment on-prem cloud
 ---